rapidsai/raft/docs/source/raft_ann_benchmarks.md

 `configuration`: optional filepath to YAML configuration for an algorithm or to directory that contains YAML configurations for several algorithms.
 [Here's how to configure an algorithm.](#yaml-algo-config)

-`algorithms`: runs all algorithms that it can find in YAML configs found by `configuration`
+`algorithms`: runs all algorithms that it can find in YAML configs found by `configuration`.
+By default, only `base` group will be run.

 `groups`: run only specific groups of parameters configurations for an algorithm.
 Groups are defined in YAML configs (see `configuration`), and by default run `base` group